You are here

 Knowledge and Abilities

-Ability to: work independently; supervise and direct others; develop curricula and in-service training; teach adaptive skills of blindness; analyze situations and take appropriate effective action including provision or counseling and advocacy; work effectively with individuals who are blind or visually impaired including those with additional disabilities; present ideas clearly and effectively orally and in writing.
+Ability to: work independently; supervise and direct others; develop curricula and in-service training; teach adaptive skills of blindness; analyze complex situations for emotional and physical safety of individual participant and take appropriate effective action including handling emergent situations, coaching, and provision of counseling and advocacy; work effectively with individuals who are blind, low vision or deaf blind, including those with additional disabilities; present ideas clearly and effectively orally and in writing; train peers; engage with businesses as a dual customer to address business-specific needs around disability.

 Legal Requirement(s)